-If you have been using a MySQL database, you can find its path in the 'actitime.config' file in C:\Program Files (x86)\actiTIME or C:\Program Files\actiTIME folder.
+If you have been using a MySQL database, you can find its URL in the 'actitime.config' file in C:\Program Files (x86)\actiTIME or C:\Program Files\actiTIME folder.

 Not all elements of actiTIME interfaces are displayed or work properly

 If some interface elements in your actiTIME are not displayed correctly or don’t work properly, make sure that you are using a supported browser.
-The supported browsers are: Internet Explorer 9+ and recent versions of Mozilla Firefox, Google Chrome, Edge, Safari.
+The supported browsers are: recent versions of Internet Explorer 11, Mozilla Firefox, Google Chrome, Edge, Safari.
 Correct operation of actiTIME is not guaranteed in other browsers.

 I accidentally deleted customers, projects, or tasks.
 Is it possible to restore them?

-In the new actiTIME versions (starting from 2017), customers, projects and tasks are not deleted permanently.
+In actiTIME versions starting from 2017, customers, projects and tasks are not deleted permanently.
 Instead, they are moved to special backup tables, so it is possible to restore them.